kosma/gitlab-art/README.md

 `art` uses [appdirs](https://github.com/ActiveState/appdirs) to store configuration and cache files.
-When running under CI environment, the default cache directory is automatically set to `.art-cache` so it can be preserved across builds.
+When running under CI environment, the default cache directory is automatically set to `.art-cache` so it can be preserved across jobs.

 ## Bugs and limitations